 This is a mind-body class consisting of a series of ‘core-building’ exercises, with specific emphasis on breathing and alignment.
 Through consistent practice, this class will strengthen the pelvic floor muscle, core stabilising muscles, improve flexibility, balance, alignment and overall posture.

-These classes are suitable for any level of practitioner, everyone welcome!
+These classes are suitable for any level of practitioner, but are not suitable for pregnancy.

 Discover how to ‘do’ less yet achieve more!
 Let go and consciously breathe in a sequence of energy-restoring poses.
 Using the support of props, you will explore a deepening flexibility and release ‘sticky’ areas of tightness.